Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ![](floyd_logo_banner.png)

-# FLOYD SPEAK
+# FLOYD

-Floyd Speak is the programming language part of Floyd.
+Floyd is the programming language part of Floyd.
 It's an alternative to Java and C++, Javascript and Python.
-Using Floyd Speak you write functions and data types.
+Using Floyd you write functions and data types.
 You make complex data structures, setup concurrency and parallelism and communicate with the world around your program.

 ![](floyd_quick_reference.png)